Nagging knee pain has become an unwelcome part of your life.

 If you have struggled with weight loss in the past, help is available.
 Dietitians, nutritionists and other specialty doctors can provide medical weight management and guidance to help you reach your goals.

-3. Physical therapy to target knee pain
+3. Physical therapy for knee pain

 Knee pain can affect your strength, balance and mobility.
 If knee pain has stopped you from doing something you enjoy, physical therapy may be able to help you get back to it.